-Having restricted a CPU, you can assign processes to it using the command runon (see the runon(1) reference page).
+After restricting a CPU, you can assign processes to it using the command runon (see the runon(1) reference page).
 For example, to run a program on CPU 3, you could use runon 3 ~rt/bin/rtapp

-The equivalent operation from within a program uses sysmp() as in Example 6-10 (see also the sysmp(2) reference page).
+The equivalent operation from within a program uses sysmp() as in Example 6-11 (see also the sysmp(2) reference page).

+'''

-Example 6-10 Assigning the Calling Process to a CPU
+Example 6-11 Assigning the Calling Process to a CPU

+'''